apitoolkit/apitoolkit-landing/README.md

 ### Tab Toggle Component

 You can have more than one tab in the tab group toggle component but keep things max at three to ensure a good visual display on most screens.
 If you want to have multiple tab groups, ensure to increment the `data-tab-group` value (i.e., group1, group2, etc.) to avoid conflicts.
+Also, ensure to start all block of code inside a tab content at the beginning of the line instead of nesting it under the `<div>` element in use; this will avoid extra whitespaces when it is rendered on the site.

 ```markdown
 <section class="tab-group" data-tab-group="group1">